spacetelescope/gwcs/docs/index.rst

   always corresponds to a value of 180.

-The more general case where the detector is not aligned with north, would have a rotation transform after the pixelship and pixelscale transformations to align the detector coordinates with north up.
+The more general case where the detector is not aligned with north, would have a rotation transform after the pixelshift and pixelscale transformations to align the detector coordinates with north up.

 The net transformation from pixel coordinates to celestial coordinates then